mas-bandwidth/fps/001/README.md

 So let's create a new type of server.
 A "player server".
 Each player server handles player input processing and simulation, each with n players connected to them.

 Player servers take the player input + delta time (dt) and step the player state forward in time.
 Players are simulated forward only when input packets arrive from their client.
 There is no global tick on a player server.
-This is similar to how most first person shooters in the quake netcode model work.
+This is similar to how most first person shooters in the quake netcode model process player inputs.
 For example, Counterstrike, Titanfall and Apex Legends.

 The assumptions made here are: